Rostlab/TMSEG/README.md

 The project can be loaded from eclipse (a .project and .classpath were added by us)

-Because of JAVA portability, the program works under any OS that can run a JVM.
+Because of JAVA portability, the program works under any OS that can run a JVM (Java >= 7).
 * WINDOWS : OK JRE8
 * DEBIAN : OK
 * UBUNTU : OK OpenJDK